gouzmi/Bank-Telemarketing/README.md

 # Student challenge

-Original authors: Ophelie Bleu, Ines Ben-Rached, Guillaume Dupont, Manal Zidani, Mathieu Lormeau
+Original authors: Ophélie Bleu, Ines Ben-Rached, Guillaume Dupont, Manal Zidani, Matthieu Lormeau

 As part of the Data Camp course, we had to build  a data challenge addressing some social/science/business problem using data obtained from external sources.